 The recent influx in communication technology has caused B2B sales reps to shift to social media, email, and even texting as a way to connect with prospects and customers.
 Yet none of these methods can match the effectiveness of a face-to-face conversation.
 In fact, 85% of sales reps say they build stronger, more meaningful business relationships during in-person meetings and conferences (source).

-Even the most experienced B2B sales professionals aren’t thrilled by the idea of picking up the phone and calling a new business prospect.
+Are you less than thrilled with your B2B cold calling success rates?
+Even the most experienced B2B sales professionals aren’t thrilled with the idea of picking up the phone and calling a new business prospect.
 Yet, cold calling is still an essential part of selling.
-In fact, 78% of decision makers polled have taken an appointment or attended an event that came from a cold call (source).
+In fact, 78% of decision-makers polled have taken an appointment or attended an event that came from a cold call (source).

 Did you know that the average permission-based email list contains 60% inactive subscribers (source)?